10 breathtaking places you shouldn’t miss along the Wild Atlantic Way

 Comprising 2,500km of spectacular coastline, it’s undoubtedly one of the country’s most beautiful scenic drives.
 Renowned for its rugged views and lush landscapes, there’s plenty to see and do along the way… but, where to start?!

-Another summer of Irish staycations may be almost at an end, but that doesn’t mean that the adventures have to stop too.
-We’ve compiled a list of our top 1- must-visits when making your way around the Wild Atlantic Way so you can do the same.
+Another summer of Irish staycations is almost upon us which means that the adventures are only just beginning.
+We’ve compiled a list of our top 10 must-visits when making your way around the Wild Atlantic Way so you can do the same.

 In all honesty though, narrowing our top picks down to just 10 standout stops was extremely difficult, so this is by no means an exhaustive list.